 This is not an issue if you book your vacation with a trustworthy and reputable travel agency which specializes in unique destinations, such as Anywhere.
 If U.S. citizens find themselves unable to legally travel to Cuba under new governmental rules or guidelines, and you have already booked your trip with Anywhere, you will of course receive a full refund of your itinerary’s value; or, you can transfer your funds to a vacation in one of the other exciting countries we offer packages to.

-The most important thing to remember about the new Cuban travel restrictions is that it’s not about what you can’t do, it’s about what you can do—you can legally travel to Cuba.
+The most important thing to remember about the updates to Cuba’s travel restrictions is that it’s not about what you can’t do, it’s about what you can do—you can legally travel to Cuba.

 With the privilege of being a U.S. citizen legally traveling to Cuba comes the responsibility of learning, sharing, supporting local entrepreneurs, and having an authentic cultural exchange outside of the confines of a resort or hotel.
 When you think about it that way, isn’t that what international travel is all about?
 Don’t just go to Cuba, explore Cuba.
 Anywhere knows how to legally travel to Cuba as an American—let us help you plan your legal itinerary today!

 *Disclaimer* Anywhere is a travel agency which prides itself on operating within the confines of the law; however, this article is not intended to be a substitute for legal counsel—particularly if you choose to plan a vacation to Cuba which does not adhere to the guidelines outlined by the United States government, and/or this article.
 For questions regarding the legality of specific activities you may want to engage in, please seek legal counsel.

 To view the most up-to-date list of entities and sub-entities associated with Cuba’s restricted list, please visit https://www.state.gov/e/eb/tfs/spi/cuba/cubarestrictedlist/275331.htm